Hands up who’s getting excited about giving their little ones their first Christmas Eve boxes this year?

 Christmas Eve Box Fillers to Wear

 A Baby Santa Hat or Bib – Another cute choice for newborns and babies, a baby Santa hat or festive bib is the perfect finish to their little Christmas outfits.
-Check out these affordable options from Matalan, a Santa hat in sizes 0-4 years and My First Christmas musical bib.
+Check out these gorgeous options from Mamas and Papas.*

 Christmas Eve Box Fillers to Eat/Drink